 is specially used by the small and medium businesses and doesn’t require a minimum share capital.
 The maximum number of shareholders cannot exceed 100.

 A joint stock company can be formed by at least seven founders with a share capital of at least 37,000 EUR and it is especially used by large corporations.

 A subsidiary is considered fully separated from its parent company only after the registration in the “Registre du Commerce et des societes”.

-French company formation requirements for a subsidiary
+French company formation requirements for a subsidiary in 2021

 As mentioned earlier, the subsidiary company can take the form of a limited liability company which can be private or public.
 The requirements for opening a subsidiary company under a private limited liability company will imply:

 - the minimum share capital of 1 euro, according to the Company Law in France, however, the foreign company must decide on the specific amount needed;